 How to Shoot 64 Documentaries a Day

-How does Mike handle the responsibility of running an international production that is always running against the clock (most survivors are in their seventies and eighties) to capture the crucial testimonies?
-“I love the challenge.
-I try to sleep when I can.
-Otherwise, I work as much as I can.”
+How does Mike handle the responsibility of running an international production that’s always running against the clock — most survivors are in their 70s and 80s, and once they pass, their stories will be lost — to capture the crucial testimonies?
+“I love the responsibility,” he says.
+“I sleep when I can.
+Otherwise, I’m at work as much as I can be.”

 Communications within Production’s global family almost always happen by phone or e-mail.
 Some regional staff don’t even know what Mike looks like, nor any of the other personnel in the Los Angeles home office.

 If you happen to be one of these people visiting our offices on the Universal Studios back lot, please be sensitive to Mike.
 Don’t tell him he looks like a certain somebody.
 He already knows.